 Enhancements to OMA APIs

 The enhancements to OMA APIs include the extended support of access to network capabilities and the new support of access to service level APIs.
+New work items are generally needed to address those new APIs unless it is explicitly noted that OMA has covered a particular area at large but further enhancements may be needed to cover the gaps.

 Extended Support of Access to Network Capabilities